Playground Case Could Breach Barrier Between Tax Coffers, Religious Schools

 Upon seeing the governor's press release, the Supreme Court last Friday asked both sides to submit their views on whether there is still a live dispute, since the state of Missouri now agrees with the position taken by Trinity Lutheran.

 Both sides said on Tuesday that the case should go forward.
 Trinity Lutheran, for instance, contends that another governor sometime in the future could change the policy back.
-And Missouri says there's a "reasonable possibility" that the state courts, relying on the state constitution, could prevent Gov. Greitens' policy from going into effect.
+And Missouri says there's a "reasonable possibility" that the state courts, relying on the state Constitution, could prevent Gov. Greitens' policy from going into effect.

-In addition, the Missouri attorney general's office took itself out of the case, delegating the former state solicitor general to defend the office's previous position.
+In addition, the Missouri attorney general's office took itself out of the case, delegating the litigation to the former state solicitor general to defend the office's previous position.

 In short, a case that a week ago looked like the showdown at the O.K.
 Corral on aid to parochial schools now looks considerably more uncertain.